Donate securely to the 2025 Campaign HERE!

 Jane Wetzel

 Historic St. Matthew’s Cathedral has become a center for arts, discovery, and community in Old East Dallas.
-Adults and children from surrounding neighborhoods and beyond experience multiple free performing and visual arts events, including world-class recitals and concerts, inspiring Choral Evensong services, Justus Sundermann Gallery exhibitions, artist receptions and guest lectures.
+Adults and children from surrounding neighborhoods and beyond experience superb free performing and visual arts events, including world-class recitals and concerts, Justus Sundermann Gallery exhibitions, special events, artist receptions and guest lectures.

 Concerts.